Landlord Terms of Business

 13.5 The Agent is not responsible to manage the Property when it is not let.

-1. 14.
-INVENTORY
+14. INVENTORY & CONDITION REPORT

 The deposit protection schemes established under the terms of the Housing Act 2004 require that all Landlords need to be protected by adequate inventory and condition reports from the outset.
 The Agent will prepare an inventory for the Property as part of the Management service.
 The inventory will include all removable items in the Property (except those of negligible value) plus carpets, paintwork, wall coverings, curtains, mirrors, sanitary ware and other articles that, in the opinion of the Agent, need regular checking.
 Landlords should not leave any articles of exceptional value in the Property without prior arrangement with the Agent.
 The standard inventory service will include a full schedule of condition (condition, colour & decoration of ceilings, walls, doors & door fittings etc.).
 Evidence of condition or damage (i.e. photography) will be prepared as required, or at the Landlord's request.
 Moving heavy and/or awkward items of furniture is not undertaken and attic spaces are not checked as part of the Inventory, check in or check out processes.

-1. 15.
-NOTICES
+15. SECTION NOTICES

 The Agent will, as necessary, serve the usual legal notices on the Tenant(s) in order to terminate the tenancy, increase the Rent, or for any other purpose that supports the good management of the Tenancy, or the timely return of the Deposit at the end of the tenancy.
 Prices for such are detailed in our Scale of Charges below.